Melodie Zarzeczny, Board Chair

 A hospice is a continuum of the health care system.
 For those facing end-of-life, Willie strongly feels a hospice residence will provide a compassionate and dignified last few days for the residents and their families.

 Leo A.W.
 Blindenbach

-A new addition to the Board, Leo recently retired as Managing Partner of National Private Club Practice Inc., a consulting firm which specialized in operational analyses, marketing strategies, staff development and training, and managerial search and recruitment.
+Leo recently retired as Managing Partner of National Private Club Practice Inc., a consulting firm which specialized in operational analyses, marketing strategies, staff development and training, and managerial search and recruitment.
 Leo has in his professional and personal life over 40 years of experience in running volunteer boards, both as a volunteer and as an Executive Director.